Gut Health: A Brief Overview

 - Preservatives and additives commonly used in processed foods

-If you’ve ever done an elimination diet, such as Whole30 or Paleo, you may have noticed that this list has a lot in common with the Whole30 list of “no”foods.
-If you’re not familiar with Whole30, it’s an elimination program wherein you remove inflammatory foods from your diet entirely, and systematically re-introduce them to identify the things that irritate your body.
-I highly recommend you learn more here.
+If you’ve ever done an elimination diet, such as Whole30 or Paleo, you may have noticed that this list has a lot in common with the Whole30 list of “no” foods.
+If you’re not familiar with Whole30, it’s a 30-day elimination program wherein you remove inflammatory foods from your diet entirely, and systematically re-introduce them to identify the things that irritate your body.
+Read more about Whole30 and

-Next, just as inflammatory foods can cause gut damage, certain nutritious foods are more useful in helping to repair gut damage.
+Just as the inflammatory foods listed above can cause gut damage, certain nutritious foods are useful in helping to repair gut damage.
 Foods that contain probiotics such as yogurt, apple cider vinegar, kimchi and sauerkraut are great for boosting healthy bacteria, while prebiotics such as onion, garlic, asparagus, bananas, and chicory root fiber provide food for the existing healthy bacteria.
 But if your stomach lining is already compromised, you’ll also need to start eating foods that can help sooth and tighten up those junctions that have been harmed by the bad bacteria.

-Bone broth, when made properly, contains copious amounts of collagen, an essential type of protein with 4 specific amino acids that your body needs to repair a leaky gut.
+Bone broth, when made properly, contains copious amounts of gelatin – an essential type of protein with 4 specific amino acids that your body needs to repair a leaky gut:

-- Glutamine – helps to repair your intestinal lining, all the while boosting your immune system.
+- Glutamine – helps to repair your intestinal lining, all the while boosting immune cell activity.

-- This is the amino acid responsible for the human growth hormone, an obvious necessity when your body is working to repair a wound.
+- Arginine – stimulates production of human growth hormone, an obvious necessity when your body is working to repair a wound.
 It also boosts your metabolism and assists in proper kidney function.

-This cocktail of amino acids found in collagen makes good bone broth the ideal tool when working to repair your gut.
+This cocktail of amino acids is found naturally in a quality bone broth, making it the ideal tool for working to repair your gut.

 How to Know the Best Bone Broth

 The best way to ensure you’re getting the best bone broth is to make it yourself.
-If you’re like most of us, you either don’t have the time, or you don’t want a pot of bones simmering in your home for 24+ hours every week.
+If you’re like most of us, you either don’t have the time, or you don’t want a pot of bones simmering in your home for 18+ hours every week.
 Then there’s the cleanup.
 But if you buy bone broth, how do you know it’s rich in collagen, gelatin and amino acids necessary to sooth and repair your gut?

 Protein Content.
 The protein content in bone broth is a dead giveaway.
 If the nutrition facts show the broth contains 1-2 grams of protein per serving, it is not what you’re looking for.
 This is a sign that the broth has been diluted to the point where there is no nutritional benefit.
 You want to look for broth with at least 8+ grams of protein per serving.

-Sourcing.
-Don’t rely solely on the protein content of broth alone.
-If you’re looking for a broth to help repair your gut, it matters where the protein came from.
-The best bone broth is made with bones of grass-fed, pastured animals who had a good life.
-This makes all the difference in the quality of the amino acids, not to mention the nutritional benefits and environmental responsibility that come from consuming healthy meat products.
-And if your broth comes from animals who ate junk, where do you think that junk ends up in the broth-making process?
+Quality Sourcing.
+Don’t rely solely on the protein content alone.
+All protein is not created equal.
+If you’re looking for bone broth to help repair your gut, it matters where the protein came from.
+The best bone broth is made with bones of grass-fed, pastured animals.
+This makes all the difference in the quality of the collagen and amino acids, not to mention the nutritional benefits and environmental responsibility that come from consuming healthy meat products.
+If the broth comes from animals who ate junk, where do you think that junk ends up in the